X-rayLaser/multi-directional-mdrnn/README.md

-# Multi-directional Multidimensional Recurrent Neural Networks
+# Multi-Directional Multi-Dimensional Recurrent Neural Networks

 A library built on top of TensorFlow implementing the model described in Alex Graves's paper https://arxiv.org/pdf/0705.2011.pdf.